Xorlent/Fort-Knocks/README.md

 - This solution assumes we are dealing with IPv4.
 To allow IPv6 client addresses, simply remove the "-4" immediately following the curl.exe command in each of the client scripts.
 #### I want to adjust the lifetime for successful authentication
 - Change the expirationTtl value (in seconds) found on line 124 in vpn-knocking.js
+#### On Windows 11 the PowerShell script fails with a HTTP 000 code
+- Update Windows!
+In 2024, Microsoft compiled a buggy version of curl.exe in Windows.
 #### Nothing is working
 - Did you add valid usernames to the SSLUSERS KV store?
 See step 2 under, "Cloudflare Setup"
 - The pre-shared key value should be no more than 255 printable characters